-Clemson University has made great strides in research, culminating in Clemson's distinction as a Carnegie R1: Doctoral University (highest research activity).
-The Division of Research continues to build our research reputation further.
+Clemson University has made great strides in research in recent years, culminating in Clemson's distinction as a Carnegie R1: Doctoral University (highest research activity).
+The Division of Research continues to further build our research reputation.
 Specifically, the division has made additional funding opportunities available within the University.
 The Power of One challenge will advance Clemson's research and reinforce its distinction as a Carnegie R1: Doctoral University.
-This challenge will continue to elevate Clemson and accelerate the prominence and reputation of the John E. Walker Department of Economics and its faculty fiercely forward.
+This challenge will continue to elevate Clemson in research and accelerate the prominence and reputation of the John E. Walker Department of Economics and its faculty.